joshuachoy/webscraper/README.md

 # webscraper
-Webscraping news and financial data sources
+Webscraping news and financial data sources using Python and BS4